ibnsaleem29/hadith-checker/README.md

 # Alternate method to Install:
 ---

 Scroll down till you see the section **Assets** and download the zip file, then open your chrome/brave any chromium based browser, go to extensions [or copy paste this: **chrome://extensions**] and select **_Load Unpacked_** option from the top left and then upload the zip file you downloaded from this page [_hadith-checker-english-arabic-1.0.1.zip_]

+# Alternatively get this extension for Claude as well
+---

+To Install the same purpose extension for Claude desktop download the extension from: https://github.com/ibnsaleem29/dorar-hadith-mcp/releases

 # For feedback/bugs reach out through: